yacovdrori/rgtest/README.md

 # rgtest
-This is coonsisted of 2 main modules
+This is consisted of 2 main modules
 * ui
 * serial broker